Saint Joseph’s University Honors Martin Luther King Jr. with Prayer and Art

 The Office of Inclusion and Diversity (OID) will welcome photographer and curator John Noltner, whose multimedia arts project “A Peace of My Mind” asks participants to respond to the question, “What does peace mean to you?”
 Noltner will exhibit his photographs and stories on Monday, Jan.
 22 and Tuesday, Jan.
 23, in the Campion Student Center’s North Lounge, and will offer a lecture on Tuesday at 5 p.m., in The Perch.
 Members of the University and surrounding communities who are interested in participating in Noltner’s photo and interview project must register online.
 Sessions will be held on Monday from 1 to 8 p.m., in Campion Student Center’s Sunroom I. This exhibit is one of three events sponsored by OID this semester that will honor King’s legacy.

-On Thursday, Jan.
-25, the Office of Mission’s Interfaith Task Force will hold SJU Prays, an interfaith liturgy emphasizing Dr. King’s call for mutuality and solidarity.
-The service will include invocations of prayer and musical offerings from several faith traditions.
+On Wednesday, Jan.
+31 at 12 p.m., the Office of Mission’s Interfaith Task Force will hold SJU Prays, an interfaith liturgy emphasizing Dr. King’s call for mutuality and solidarity.
+Held in the Chapel of Saint Joseph, the service will include invocations of prayer and musical offerings from several faith traditions.

 Campus Ministry will also welcome Sharon Browning, Esq., who will offer an active listening training to student leaders in the Magis and weekly service programs on Monday, Feb.
 15. Browning’s presentation, “Just Listening,” teaches students how to better listen to the people they meet during community service and how compassionate communication can be an act of justice.